sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 - Enhanced notification preferences
 - Support for non-Git version control systems (Perforce, Subversion, TFS, etc.)
 - API access logging

----

-## Themes

-We want Sourcegraph to be the best way to answer questions while writing, reviewing, or planning code.
-See the [Sourcegraph master plan](https://about.sourcegraph.com/plan) for our high-level product vision.

-Our work generally falls into the following categories:

-- **Search and browsing:** quickly showing you the code you're looking for and making it easy to navigate around
-- **Code intelligence:** go-to-definition, hover tooltips, references, symbols, etc., for code in many languages, including real-time and cross-repository support
-- **Integrations:** making Sourcegraph work well with code hosts, review tools, editors, and other tools in your dev workflow (e.g., repository syncing from your code host, browser extensions, and editor extensions)
-- **Extensibility:** supporting Sourcegraph extensions that add code intelligence and other information (e.g., tracing, logging, and security annotations from 3rd-party tools) to Sourcegraph and external tools that Sourcegraph integrates with
-- **Deployment:** making it easy to run and maintain a self-hosted Sourcegraph instance
-- **Enterprise:** features that larger companies need (e.g., scaling, authentication, authorization, auditing, etc.)

 <!--